Who We Are

 Felicia Crump, Chief of Staff, provides the Management Team with external support as well as the coordination of internal management projects.
 Prior to her current role, Felicia worked as the Academic Counselor to the Men's Basketball Team at the University of Connecticut, where she was responsible for the academic support and performance of the programs’ student-athletes.
 She has also previously held positions in the Community Affairs Departments at Major League Baseball and the Community and Player Programs Department at the National Basketball Association.
 Felicia is rejoining the organization, having originally served as Harlem RBI's first Development Assistant.
 Felicia holds a Bachelor's Degree in Art History from Hobart and William Smith Colleges and a Master's Degree in Sports Management and Sociology from the University of Connecticut.

-Megan Hodges, Director of Development, leads development and communications to execute all of Harlem RBI and DREAM Charter School's fundraising efforts.
+Megan Hodges, Chief Development Officer, leads development and communications to execute all of Harlem RBI and DREAM Charter School's fundraising efforts.
 Additionally, Megan is responsible for growing contributions to Harlem RBI and DREAM Charter School from individual and corporate supporters and oversees event based fundraising.
 Megan received her Bachelor's in Communication Studies from New York University.
 Prior to arriving at Harlem RBI, Megan worked as an Assistant Director of Strategic Partnerships and Planning for Princeton University, where along with other responsibilities she prepared and reviewed campaign strategies targeting University alumni and other potential donors.
 Megan also has a strong background in industry research and sales and marketing.

 David Houlihan, Senior Director of Administration oversees Information Facilities, and Administration.
 Prior to arriving at Harlem RBI, David served as an Intern for the United States Trade Representatives Office where he researched, analyzed, and provided recommendations for the President’s trade advisory committee.
 David also worked at Coney Island Prep as a Director of Operations, where he planned and executed school expansions and location, and improved the operations department’s ratings from 60% to 100%.
 David holds a Master of Business Administration from Georgetown University, a Master of Science of Teaching from Pace University, and a Bachelor of Arts from New York University.